-Auditors undertaking an audit in the UK, and professional accountants undertaking other public interest assurance engagements in compliance with the engagement standards issued by the FRC, are required to comply with the requirements of the Financial Reporting Council's Ethical Standard.
+Auditors undertaking an audit in the UK, and professional accountants undertaking other public interest assurance engagements in compliance with the engagement standards issued by the Financial Reporting Council (FRC), are required to comply with the requirements of the FRC's Ethical Standard.

 Revised Ethical Standard 2019